For a list of our School Psychology doctoral students, click here.

 okamer

-Olivia Kamer is an Educational Specialist student within the Department of Educational Psychology.
+Olivia Kamer is an Educational Specialist student in the School Psychology area within the Department of Educational Psychology.
 She received bachelor’s degrees in Psychology and Linguistics from William & Mary.
 Prior to entering the Educational Specialist program, she served as a reading interventionist and clinician.
-She currently works as a project assistant with Drs.
-Katie Eklund and Steve Kilgus on a project that is examining the effectiveness of the Check-In/Check-Out intervention.
-Her interests include school and community collaboration and school mental health.
+Her interests include literacy, school and community collaboration, and school mental health.

 Anne Kim